darbee/learngit-/readme.txt

-Git is  distributed version control system git is free software
+Git is a distributed version control system git is a free distributed under the GPL
+Git has a mutable index called stage